The Reyes Family - San Patricio El Limón

 San Patricio El Limón: A Family-Run Jewel in Palencia, Guatemala

-Beto’s approach to coffee is rooted in care and curiosity.
-A desire to experiment is one of the big reasons that we love buying from San Patricio El Limón; we've been getting coffee from them since first introduced seven years ago by our mutual friend Raul Rodas (2012 World Barista Champion), and they're just getting more awesome each year.
+Beto’s approach to coffee has always been rooted in care and curiosity.
+A desire to experiment is one of the big reasons we love buying from San Patricio El Limon – we’ve been working with the family since 2013, first introduced by our mutual friend Raul Rodas (2012 World Barista Champion), and they just keep getting more impressive each year.

-Palencia isn’t one of the country’s eight officially recognised coffee-growing regions, and names like Antigua, Huehuetenango, and Cobán tend to dominate the conversation, but Palencia is quietly carving out its own identity.
-This is thanks in large part to the work of the Reyes family.
-With its high altitudes, volcanic soil, and temperate climate, Palencia has all the natural ingredients for producing exceptional coffee.
-What it lacks in historical recognition, it makes up for in innovation and community spirit.
+Palencia isn’t one of Guatemala’s eight officially recognised coffee-growing regions.
+Names like Antigua, Huehuetenango, and Coban tend to dominate the conversation.
+But Palencia is quietly carving out its own identity, thanks in large part to the work of the Reyes family.
+What it lacks in historical recognition, it makes up for in innovation and community spirit – Beto has helped build and develop the town alongside running the farm.
+Honestly, we have no idea how he finds enough hours in the day.

 The sun shining over the concrete drying patios of El Limon in Palencia, Guatemala